ehForwarderBot/ehForwarderBot/docs/message.md

 **Type**: MsgType.Command
 **Additional Parameters**: attributes

 This message is sent when a message from **slave** channel provides action options to the user.
 E.g.: Friend request, money transfer, etc.

+> **Attention**
+Only slave channel can send a command message to the master channel, master channel CANNOT send command messages.

 `text` should include all necessary information for the user understand the situation and take action.